d5-ai/delphi-api/README.md

     This mode creates web3 contract event filters to listen into the main contract events.

-    Whenever a new event is braodcasted it updates its local storage recalculating apr for the period between events.
+    Whenever a new event is broadcasted it updates its local storage recalculating apr for the period between events.

     ` poetry run python3 listener.py`